RealDan1/cv-excersize-react-odin-project/README.md

 # cv-excersize-react-odin-project

-a small cv excersize in props and state on react from The Odin Project
+A small CV exercise in props and state on React from The Odin Project